School Starts: 8.45am (Monday – Thursday) and 9am (Friday)

 Lunch: 11:35am – 11:55am

-Recreation: 1:05pm – 1:50pm
+Recreation: 1:05pm – 1:45pm

 Students are asked not to arrive before 8:00am and unless involved in an official school activity with a teacher, are asked to leave the grounds by 3:20pm.

 We do not observe a shortened day and early closure because of poor weather.
 Our Wet Weather Recreation Programme provides a variety of extracurricular activities that see our students fully occupied.

 School closes at 2:00pm on the last day of term and 1:00pm on the last day of the year.

 The value of regular attendance cannot be overstressed.
 All students are expected to be conscientious about punctuality and attendance.
-We expect all students to arrive on time to begin activity at 8:45am.
+We expect all students to arrive on time to begin learning at 8:45am.